 These findings are consistent with a foundational study on self-interest published in 1980 (Sears et al., 1980) finding that crime victimization and concern over crime in one's neighborhood (i.e., self-interest) mattered little in shaping Americans' preferences on "law and order" policies while symbolic factors like anti-minority sentiment were highly predictive.

-Moreover, we demonstrate in Table N8 that the coefficient for "Proposition 16" remains positive, substantively sizeable, and statistically significant when adjusting for precinct support for Measure R, which was a LAC ballot measure proposing a civilian oversight commission for the LASD during the March 3, 2020, Primary Election.
-This implies that the coefficient estimate for "Proposition 16" is not simply channelling standing opposition to police reform and is instead tapping into anti-minority policy support.
+Moreover, the association between % Proposition 16 and Measure J support is not due to generalized conservative ideology.
+The coefficient for % Proposition 16 remains positive, substantively/statistically significant when adjusting for Measure R support, a progressive LAC ballot measure proposing a civilian oversight commission for the LASD during the March 2020 Primary Election (Table O9).
+This implies that the coefficient estimate for % Proposition 16 is not simply channelling standing opposition to police reform or generalized conservative ideology, but is rather instead tapping into anti-minority policy support.